rodrigofmeneses/bookshelfie/README.md

 ![BookShelfie Logo](assets/bookshelfie-logo.jpg)

-> RestFull API to manager your favorites books.
+> RestFull API to manage your favorites books.

 ---
 ## Technologies used: